Too Much, Too Soon: Critical

+Variety felt "it will probably satisfy no one who knew John Barrymore" but "will probably be very successful commercially... but it is not important and it is not admirable."

-The New York Times wrote that the film was "not bad, just ineffectual... undaring and even unsurprising.
+Howard Thompson of The New York Times wrote that the film was "not bad, just ineffectual... undaring and even unsurprising.
 Gone is most of the endless soiled linen that aggressively flapped through Miss Barrymore's best-selling autobiography – and, with it, it's left wallops, perhaps the book's only real substance...
 Mr Flynn steals the picture lock, stock and keg.
 It is only in the scenes of his savage disintegration, as the horrified girl looks on, that the picture approaches real tragedy."

 The Los Angeles Times called the film a "depressing affair, one that never should have been considered... it doesn't stick to the facts... it is not good storytelling, either in structural form or characterisation...
 For all his capturing of John's surface mannerisms, some of the physical appearance and, most effortlessly, his way with a bottle, Flynn is not the great profile and great actor of our time.
 I resented him in the part."

 The Washington Post called Too Much, Too Soon "a sorry film" in which Errol Flynn's performance "may seem to have at least dazzling vitality, but it's about as dishonest a portrait of the volatile actor as you're likely to find."

 The Chicago Daily Tribune called Too Much, Too Soon "a sordid, unattractive tale, poorly written and badly acted".

 Filmink magazine wrote that "Flynn never had Barrymore’s reputation as a great actor but he’s perfectly cast – full of charisma, charm and sadness, with a beautiful speaking voice and fondness for the bottle... the actor really tried on this one and you can tell.
 Everything he does is memorable...
 It was his best film of the decade."